-Not all bone breaks are the same, and the kind that you have suffered will dictate what kind of treatment you need to get in order to recover.
+Not all fractures are the same, and the kind that you have suffered will dictate what kind of treatment you need in order to recover.
 Some breaks require surgery, others amputation, and some may even heal on their own if you are careful.
 When it comes to breaks caused by accidents, some of the most common types are:

-Open fractures: This is when the broken bone cuts through the skin, causing the bone to be partially exposed.
+Open fractures: This is when the broken bone pierces the skin, causing the bone to be partially exposed.
 This is incredibly dangerous, as the wound could easily become infected.

 Displaced fractures: If the bone breaks and is thus misaligned from where it is supposed to be in the body, then it is considered a displaced fracture.

-Avulsion: Avulsions are incredibly serious and may require surgery in order to fix it.
+Avulsion: Avulsions are incredibly serious and may require surgery.
 This kind of injury occurs when the break in the bone causes a tear in a tendon or ligament.

 Transverse: If the bone breaks completely, essentially snapping in two, then is a transverse break.
 These kinds of breaks can easily rupture the skin, causing further damage.